 Introduction to the Subject & Team

-The Science Department consists of fourteen members of staff with a variety of industrial experience and Science qualifications who are supported by three technicians.
+The Science Department consists of thirteen members of staff with a variety of industrial experience and Science qualifications who are supported by two technicians.

 Curriculum Team Leader

 The Science Department aims to ensure that students access a broad and balanced Science curriculum where they derive interest, enjoyment and a sense of achievement from their studies.
 Our aim is to nurture students to develop an inquiring, inquisitive mind and learn the skills required of a scientist such as working with a scientific method of approach.
 We actively promote an appreciation of the importance of Science, and its application in a rapidly changing technical world.